Let us know your views

 Our practice procedure aims to investigate any concerns that you may have and to provide you with an explanation that resolves your concern.
 We hope you will use this process to allow us to look into and, where we need to, put right any problems you have identified or mistakes that have been made.

 We hope that most problems can be sorted out at the time they arise, and often a discussion with a particular member of our team may be sufficient to put matters right for you quickly.
-Where the concern cannot be sorted out in this way, please contact a member of our Patient Advisor team to register this concern at your earliest convenience.

 If it is not possible to raise your complaint immediately, please let us have details of your complaint within the following timescales: